prashanthms99/SL-MLA/README.md

 # SL-MLA
-Supervised Learning - Machine Learning Algorithms - Notebooks The data sets used in this repository only for understanding and exploring Machine Learning Algorithms.
+Supervised Learning - Machine Learning Algorithms - Notebooks <br>
+The data sets used in this repository only for understanding and exploring Machine Learning Algorithms.
 [Click here for Data sets](https://archive.ics.uci.edu/ml/datasets.php)